newtonjain/reInvent-Demo-AWS-Lamabda-Amazon-EFS/README.md

 3. Use AWS Region as `us-east-1`

 4. For Parameter SrcBucket, create a unique bucket name.
-We will use the last 4 digits of your phone number to ensure this.
+We will use the last 4 digits of your phone number to make the bucket name unique.
 `reinventdemobucket-<PHONE_NUMBER_DIGITS>`

 5. Select Yes for the next set of prompts: